 \subsection{Cosets by lattice vertex operator algebras: General results}

-If $V$ is a \VOA{} and $A$ a vertex operator subalgebra of $V$ (with typically a different conformal vector), then the commutant $C=\com\left(A, V\right)$ is called the coset vertex operator subalgebra of $A$ in $V$.
-If $A=\com\left(C, V\right)$ then $A$ and $C$ are said to be a mutually commuting or Howe pair in $V$.
-The aim of this section is to show that a great deal of the representation theory of the two \VOAs{} $V$ and $C$ are related and thus one can reconstruct structure in one of them by knowing that in the other one.
+If $V$ is a \VOA{} and $U$ a vertex operator subalgebra of $V$ (with a different conformal vector), then the commutant $C=\com\left(U, V\right)$ is called the coset vertex operator subalgebra of $U$ in $V$.
+If $U=\com\left(C, V\right)$, then $U$ and $C$ are said to be a mutually commuting or Howe pair in $V$.
+The aim of this section is to show that much of the representation theories of the two \VOAs{} $V$ and $C$ are related, and thus one can reconstruct structure in one of them from that in the other.

-\subsubsection{Coset Modules}
+\subsubsection{Coset modules}

-Surely the simplest type of cosets are those by lattice or Heisenberg \VOAs.
-Recently, some results regarding such cosets in the general non-rational setting have been given \cite{CKLR}.

-For this section, we concentrate on the rational picture and rederive several results well-established in the literature in a new and more general way by using the machinery we have developed thus far.
+Surely the simplest cosets are those by lattice or Heisenberg vertex operator subalgebras.
+Recently, some results regarding such cosets in the general non-rational setting have been given \cite{CKLR}, but for this section, we concentrate on the rational picture and rederive several results well-established in the literature in a new and more general way using the machinery developed thus far.
 Most notably, we exhibit a natural use of the induction functor and the characterization of $\rep^0 A$.
 We begin by recalling several results from \cite{CKLR} and elsewhere.
 Recall that a vertex operator algebra is of CFT type if it has no negatively-graded weight spaces and if $V_0=\CC\unit$. \begin{theo} \textup{\cite[Corollary\ 4.13]{CKLR}} Let $V$ be a simple, self-contragredient, rational, and $C_2$-cofinite \VOA{} of CFT type.
 If $L$ is an even positive definite lattice such that the lattice vertex operator algebra $V_L$ is a vertex subalgebra of $V$ and $V_L$ is maximal with this property, then the coset $C=\com(V_L, V)$ is simple, rational, and $C_2$-cofinite. \end{theo} We note an easy lemma which we shall frequently use: \begin{lemma} Let $A$, $B$ and $A\otimes B$ be regular \VOA s.
 Then

 for $A$-modules $A_1$, $A_2$ and $B$-modules $B_1$, $B_2$. \end{lemma}